From idea to realization: Creating awareness with the QTLC tool

 Maikel Michiels, Manufacturing Architect at Settels Savenije Advanced Systems, focuses on the manufacturability of complex components and systems.
 By integrating manufacturing expertise into the engineering process and fostering a collaborative mindset between engineers and operators, he bridges the gap between design and execution.

 "The QLTC tool was designed by Jelle van Putten, a Junior Test Engineer who joined us as an intern through Stichting InnAut and is now an essential part of the team.
 He created a sliding mechanism, where each slider represents one of the factors.
-Behind the sliders, an elastic cord of a set length is attached.
-So for example, when you move the quality slider up, the cost and time sliders go down, visually showing how trade-offs work.”
+Behind the sliders is an elastic cord of a set length.
+For example, when you move the quality slider up, the cost and time sliders go down, visually showing how trade-offs work.”

 “We also added a knob to simulate market conditions.
 Turning this knob adjusts the elasticity of the cord.
 In a calm market, the sliders lean greener.
 But in a busy market, they shift toward red, signaling higher costs and longer timelines."

-"Even though the tool is still fairly new, it is already showing its value across various teams and projects.
-We are confident it will continue to improve collaboration and communication, helping our teams stay focused on the priorities that matter most.”
+"Even though the tool is still pretty new, it has already proven its worth in several teams and projects.
+We are confident it will keep improving collaboration and communication, helping our teams stay focused on the priorities that matter most.”